SMC-AAU-CPH/smc-cph.github.io/_posts/2021-12-20-alenacl-rockheim.md

     - only one person at a time could use the entire exhibition;
     - the division by decades meant that all the music created from the 2000s until now was piled on only one screen.

-Our external partner, the representative of the IT department at Rockheim, got in contact with the MCT program and suggested an Applied Project where the students would work on some ways to address (some of) this problems and give well documented suggestions of improving the screen.
+Our external partner, the representative of the IT department at Rockheim, got in contact with the SMC program and suggested an Applied Project where the students would work on some ways to address (some of) this problems and give well documented suggestions of improving the screen.
 The focus was meant to be on practical work, and not so much on theory and literature reviews.
 If possible, integrating the feedback of actual museum employees and visitors was important.

 The museum provided us with an Azure Kinect camera and ideas of how to improve the interactivity using machine learning (ML).
 We had in-depth talks with our partner and shuffled ideas back and forth, to decide what was reasonable to expect from both parties.
 Our main deliverables were to be a prototype and a comprehensive documentation that would also allow replication of our work.